kcraigo/kcraigo-webdev/content/post/PowerPlatform/Dataverse/DataverseForTeams_Import_Options.md

 Once your satisfied, click Publish

-Beaware that there will be no indication that Publish is doing anything, there will be no status indicator, message nothing, Microsoft it would be nice to have some indication that this is working.
+Be aware that there will be no indication that Publish is doing anything, no status indicator, no messages, nothing, Microsoft it would be really nice to have some indication that this is working.

 So just be patient, this has taken several minutes for me.
 Just keep checking that your table is populated with the imported data.